Strong cosmological constraints on the neutrino magnetic moment: Cosmological implications

-The evolution equation is solved for $f^R(x)$ over a grid of values of the comoving momentum, together with the initial condition $f^R_{in}=0$, i.e., no initial population of RH neutrinos.
-The initial time of integration, corresponding to a temperature $T_\iin$, can be chosen arbitrarily and, as we shall see, possibly affects the outcome of the computation.
-We always integrate the Boltzmann equation down to $T_\mathrm{fin} = 10 \,\MeV$.
-At lower temperatures, the spin-flip rate becomes rapidly negligible, and no significant production of RH neutrinos takes place.
-The formalism laid down in Sec.~\ref{sec:production_rate} allows us to coherently compute the production rate $\Gamma$ while taking into account the contribution from the correct number of charged species at any given time back to early epochs.
+The evolution equation is solved for $f^R$ over a grid of values of the comoving momentum, together with the initial condition $f^R_{in}=0$, i.e., no initial population of RH neutrinos.

+The initial integration time, corresponding to a temperature $T_\iin$, can be chosen freely and may affect the outcome.
+The integration always ends at $T_\mathrm{fin} = 10 \,\MeV$ as, at lower temperatures, the spin-flip rate becomes rapidly negligible and no more RH neutrinos are produced.

-The ratio $\left\langle\Gamma\right\rangle/H \propto \mu^2 T$ in the radiation-dominated era, and for constant $g_{*,s}$.
-The production of RH neutrinos will then be dominated by the high-temperature regime, and our results might depend on the initial time chosen for the integration.
-In fact, defining the decoupling temperature $T_d $ through $\left\langle\Gamma\right\rangle/H |_{T_d} =1$, RH neutrinos will quickly thermalize at around the initial time if $T_\iin\gg T_d$, and their final abundance will be independent of $T_\iin$.
-The abundance relative to active neutrinos will thus only depend on entropy injections in the plasma happening at $T<T_d$.
-On the other hand, in the regime $T_\iin \lesssim T_d$ the abundance of RH neutrinos will depend on $T_\iin$, since their production will be happening out-of-equilibrium, in a ``freeze-in'' kind of process, and $T_\iin$ will set the time interval during which RH neutrinos can be efficiently produced.
+The ratio $\left\langle\Gamma\right\rangle/H$, $H$ being the Hubble parameter, scales as $\mu^2 T$ in the radiation-dominated era, for constant effective number of entropy degrees of freedom $g_{*,s}$.
+Thus, the production of RH neutrinos is dominated by the high-temperature regime, and our results might depend on the initial time chosen for the integration.
+Defining the decoupling temperature $T_d $ through $\left\langle\Gamma\right\rangle/H |_{T_d} =1$ , RH neutrinos quickly thermalize roughly at the initial time, if $T_\iin\gg T_d$, and their final abundance will be independent of $T_\iin$.
+In this case, the abundance relative to active neutrinos depends only on entropy injections in the plasma happening at $T\lesssim T_d$.
+Note that since $\left\langle\Gamma\right\rangle/H \propto T$, it takes some time for decoupling to complete, and significant entropy injection to the RH component can take place even at $T<T_d$.
+On the other hand, if $T_\iin \lesssim T_d$, the abundance of RH neutrinos depends on $T_\iin$, since their production happens out-of-equilibrium, in a ``freeze-in'' kind of process, with $T_\iin$ setting the time interval during which RH neutrinos can be efficiently produced.
+Both regimes are correctly captured by solving the Boltzmann equation, as discussed in Appendix~\ref{app:freezein}.
+The extra contribution~\footnote{In the standard cosmological model, the number of relativistic degrees of freedom beyond photons is given by active neutrinos only.
+The predicted value is $N_\mathrm{eff}=3.044$ \cite{Mangano:2001iu,deSalas:2016ztq,Akita:2020szl,Bennett:2020zkv,Froustey:2021azz}, and we define $\DNeff\equiv N_\mathrm{eff} - 3.044$.} $\Delta N_\mathrm{eff}$ to $N_\mathrm{eff}$ due to the population of a single species of RH neutrinos at a given time is obtained as